What is the Ames CVB’s Community Grant Program?

 Funds are available to develop events and activities that improve the quality of life for Ames residents and have the potential to attract visitors to the Ames area or enhance a visitor’s experience.
 Potential grants can be cultural, educational, recreational or artistic.

 Applications are accepted from public and private organizations who demonstrate the ability to complete the proposed event or activity.
 The grant program is designed to encourage wide participation and innovative proposals.

 Potential grant recipients are required to complete a grant application form.
 The Ames Convention & Visitors Bureau Community Grant Committee will meet during the fourth quarter of each year to review applications for the upcoming year.
-The committee will review the submitted application forms and make their recommendation to the Bureau Board of Directors for final approval.
+The committee will review the submitted application forms and make their recommendation to the Ames CVB Board of Directors for final approval.
 Applicants may be asked to provide additional information during the screening process.

 Event: Something that occurs in a certain place during a particular time and holds significance to the Ames area.